-14.9: Submission and Frequency of Background Record Checks
+14.09: Submission and Frequency of Background Record Checks

-Submission by Programs other than Family Child Care: For prospective and current employees, interns and regular unsupervised volunteers in Programs, BRC requests shall be submitted by the BRC Program Administrator.
+Submission by Programs other than Family Child Care: For prospective and current employees, interns and unsupervised volunteers in Programs, BRC requests shall be submitted by the BRC Program Administrator.
 Such BRC requests may be submitted when there is a preliminary offer to the candidate and submission of the BRC is the final step in the hiring process.

 Submission of Family Child Care Candidates: